postmanlabs/labs-docs/src/pages/docs/sending-requests/grpc/grpc-request-interface.md

 ### Server URL

 The server URL is used to define the endpoint where the service is hosted.
 Being a protocol of its own, a gRPC URL often starts with `grpc://` instead of `http://` or `https://`.
-While creating a new request, you can also browse through previously used URLs by clicking on the URL field.
+While creating a new request, you can also browse through previously used URLs by selecting the URL field.
 This helps you in creating the request faster if you’re testing out multiple methods on the same endpoint.

 ### Method